anatolydryga/choose/README.md

 ```
 py.test
 ```
-Some of the tests are a bit slow now(around 10 seconds) and some are skipped.
+Some of the tests are skipped, because they are too slow.

 # Timing